Welcome to the Design, Technology, and Society (DTS) Minor!

 This ‘road map’ will guide you to successfully completing the minor.

-The Design, Technology and Society (DTS) minor is a design-focused variation of Science, Technology and Society (STS) studies that emphasises critical analysis of the social dimensions of design processes and projects.
-Grounded in SUTD’s design curriculum, students in the DTS minor will be able to cast the critical eye of the social scientist and the reflective sensitivity of the humanist to inform and augment the generation of creative design outcomes that address pressing contemporary issues in a positive, productive way.
+The DTS minor is a design-focused variation of Science, Technology and Society (STS) studies that emphasizes critical analysis of the social dimensions of design processes and projects.
+Grounded in SUTD’s design curriculum, students in the DTS concentration will be able to cast the critical eye of the social scientist and the reflective sensitivity of the humanist to inform and augment the generation of creative design outcomes that address pressing contemporary issues in a positive, productive way.

-- Identify and respond critically, creatively, and constructively to the social, cultural, economic, political, and psychological forces that drive design practice and technology development.
+- Identify and respond critically, creatively, and constructively to the social, economic, and political forces that drive design trends and social phenomena.

-- Reflect on, analyse, and anticipate the ways in which their design outcomes will benefit, displace, or otherwise impact the lives of individuals, societies, and the environment.
+- Reflect on, analyze, and foresee the ways in which their design outcomes will benefit, disrupt, or otherwise affect the lives of individuals, societies, and the natural and built environment.